Varshith-Y/Cloud-Data-Warehouse/README.md

 ------------------------------------------------------------------------

-## ✔ Final Notes
+## ✔ Summary

-This cloud data warehouse demonstrates:
+This project demonstrates:

--   Real-world ELT pipelines\
--   Cloud-based ingestion\
--   Standardised data layers\
+-   Secure cloud data ingestion
--   Dimensional modelling\
+-   Proper IAM role delegation (masked in this README)
--   Secure S3 ↔ Snowflake integration\
+-   Snowflake ELT transformations
+-   Bronze/Silver/Gold architecture
+-   Analytics-ready star schema
--   Production-grade data quality checks
+-   Production-style data quality checks

-Perfect for showcasing **Data Engineering / Cloud Engineering** skills.
+All sensitive identifiers and account numbers have been masked for security.

 ------------------------------------------------------------------------

 ## 📬 Contact

-If you'd like help extending this into: - BI dashboards (Power BI / QuickSight) - Orchestrated pipelines (Airflow / AWS Glue) - Data lineage or documentation
+Feel free to reach out if you want help extending this into: - Automated pipelines (Airflow / Glue) - BI Dashboards (Power BI / QuickSight) - Documentation / diagrams

-Feel free to reach out!